 The unit involves substantial self-reflection through completion of individual questionnaires and reflection activities.
 As a result, the student should develop a robust understanding of their personal strengths and weaknesses relevant to the work context.
 Students will learn to set goals and design development action plans based on goal directed self-regulation.
 A focus on practical skills assists students to navigate potentially emotionally charged workplace situations- stakeholder management, stress, providing and responding to feedback and working in teams.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) participation in surveys relating to personal development and discovery; (2) learning reflections based on survey results and in class discussion; and (3) completion of a challenge goal setting task.
+Indicative assessments in this unit are as follows: (1) reflective journal; (2) elevator pitch video; and (3) professional development plan.
 Further information is available in the unit outline.